andygup/ionic2-esri-map/README.md

-# ionic2-esri-map
+# ionic-esri-map

-Prototype app demonstrating one approach for using Ionic2 with the ArcGIS API for JavaScript.
+Prototype app demonstrating one approach for using Ionic with the ArcGIS API for JavaScript.

 # How to install